douglasrizzo/douglasrizzo.github.io/_posts/2025-03-11-text-based-movie-recs.md

 You can see in the cells below a sample of the data we will use.
 At the time of this project, there were over 940,000 movies available on the dataset.

-We are only intetrested in the title and overview of the movies, so we will drop the other columns.
+We are only interested in the title and overview of the movies, so we will drop the other columns.

 ```python
 movie_metadata = pd.read_csv(tmdb_path, index_col="id")